 Sirius is the alpha dog of the Big Dog constellation (Canis Major) and the brightest star of February.
 This star was considered bad news in the Roman Empire, where they sometimes sacrificed dogs to protect their wheat crops from disease thought to be brought about by Sirius!
 Even Dante wrote of “the scourge of days cannicular.”

 The Dog Star had better press in ancient Egypt, where they believed an alliance between the sun and that brightest star caused summer’s heat.
-Even today we still use the expression “Dog Days” to mean sultry weather.
+Even today, we still use the expression “Dog Days” to refer to sultry weather.
 Read our article on the “Dog Days of Summer.”

 During February evenings, Sirius shines all night.
 Look towards the southern skies.
 It’s hard to miss.